Taxation in Hungary

 In January 2017, corporate tax was unified at a rate of 9% — the lowest in the European Union.
 Dividends received are not subject to taxation, provided that are not received from a Controlled Foreign Company (CFC).
 Capital gains are included in corporate tax, with certain exemptions.

-Employment income is subject to social security contributions for the employer at a flat rate of 17,5%.
 Capital gains are taxed at a flat rate of 15%.

 History

 After the Ottoman conquest of central parts of Hungary, the most common tax was the Ottoman administration's levy on Christians the dhimmi.
 Under Austro-Hungarian rule, taxes were mostly levied by Austria, but Hungary was later given more financial autonomy in the Austro-Hungarian Compromise of 1867.
 In 1988, liberalization of the Soviet-influenced Kádár government introduced tax reform, establishing a comprehensive tax system of central and local taxes, consisting mainly of a personal income tax, a corporate income tax and a value added tax.